andrewlmao/slock-inspirational/README.md

 # slock-inspirational
-simple script for showing inspirational quotes on slock
+simple script for showing quotes on shuffle for slock

 # dependencies
 - slock installation with color message patch